 April 18, 2018: Grantees notified of status

-Applicants must agree to give back to the University during the semester after their return, as outlined in the section “Responsibilities”.
+Applicants must agree to give back to the University during the semester after their return.

 In fall 2018, each Freeman grantee will be required to submit a two-page reflection that details their professional and personal growth while interning abroad.
 Grantees must also submit photos and complete a survey about their experience.
 Grantees will be required to attend an information session about the University of Mississippi Eastern Asian Internship Program in which they speak about their experience and answer questions.
 Finally, grantees will be expected to write a thank-you letter to the Freeman Foundation.

 "I interned at Kantar Media CIC, a social media consulting firm, in Beijing from February to June 2015.
 Afterwards, I ended up coming on as a full time employee at the company's larger Shanghai office, where I worked until the following year.
 This was a really important transitional period for me, as I was looking to get into the world of digital media after previously not having any real background in that area.

 It was a very challenging experience, not only because of the completely Chinese-speaking office setting—putting to test the language skills I'd acquired over the previous four years as a Chinese major—but also because I was expected in many ways to perform the same tasks as a local hire.
 I had to learn very quickly in order to keep up.
 Among other things, my Excel skills shot through the roof, because it was so much a part of the daily workflow, and I also got used to working in a fast-paced environment, with constant emails and phone calls with clients and other colleagues to coordinate our ongoing projects.